 Laminectomy: Overview, Advantages, & Eligibility Criteria

 A minimally invasive laminectomy is a sophisticated and effective treatment to remedy the narrowing of the spinal canal.
-The spinal canal, which travels down and through the center of our vertebrae, is a crucial channel for the spinal cord and spinal root nerves.
-The laminae, which encase the spinal cord and its accompanying nerves, are 2 thin bones on the back side of this canal.
-Unfortunately, these passageways have a tendency to narrow as we age, resulting in compression of these nerves.
-By removing part of or all of the lamina during a laminectomy, pressure on these nerves is released, relieving the painful symptoms associated with nerve compression.
+The spinal canal, which travels through the center of our vertebrae, is a crucial channel that houses the spinal cord and spinal root nerves.
+The laminae, which encase the spinal cord and its accompanying nerves, are 2 thin bones on the backside of this canal.
+Unfortunately, these passageways have a tendency to narrow as we age, resulting in the pinching of these nerves.
+By removing part of or all of the lamina during a laminectomy, your surgeon can release pressure on these structures.
+In effect, this process relieves the painful symptoms that we associate with nerve compression or “impingement.”

 During a laminectomy, your surgeon will make a small incision on the back, adjacent to the affected vertebrae.
-The number and size of the incisions will depend upon the number of laminae that will be operated on during the procedure.
-Muscles and ligaments will be carefully moved to the side, providing a clear view of the targeted laminae.
-The lamina will be removed through the use of specialized instruments and drills, leaving space for the compressed nerves to expand.
+The number and size of the incisions will depend upon the number of laminae that your surgeon will operate on during the procedure.
+Your surgeon will then move muscles and ligaments carefully to the side, providing a clear view of the targeted laminae.
+Next, your doctor will remove the lamina through the use of specialized instruments and drills, leaving space for the compressed nerves to expand.

-After removing the lamina, the surgeon will often perform other corresponding procedures to ensure nerve decompression.
-The reason these procedures are normally performed in this order is due to the fact that a laminectomy opens up the backside of the vertebrae.
-Doing so allows your surgeon to access many spaces in the spine simultaneously.
-Some of the other procedures that are often combined with a laminectomy include foraminotomies, discectomies, and spinal fusions (ALIF, PLIF, & TLIF, for example).
+After removing the lamina, your surgeon may perform additional procedures to ensure nerve decompression.
+(Surgeons normally perform these procedures in this order because a laminectomy opens up the backside of the vertebrae.
+Furthermore, doing so allows your surgeon to access many spaces in the spine simultaneously.)
+Some of the other procedures that are often combined with a laminectomy include: foraminotomies, discectomies, and spinal fusions (ALIF, PLIF, & TLIF, for example).
 The specifics of your procedure, however, will depend entirely upon your individual situation and medical needs.

 Advantages of a Laminectomy

-A minimally invasive laminectomy provides both the surgeon and the patient with multiple advantages for the treatment of painful nerve compression.
+A laminectomy provides both the surgeon and the patient with multiple advantages for the treatment of nerve compression.
 Some of these benefits include:

 - Smaller incisions result in less blood loss and less postoperative pain or scarring